-In its simplest form, a dynamic function is an APL expression enclosed in curly braces {} possibly including the special characters α and ω to represent the left and right arguments of the function respectively.
+In its simplest form, a dfn is an APL expression enclosed in curly braces $\{\}$, possibly including the special characters α and ω to represent the left and right arguments of the function respectively.
 For example:

-Dynamic functions can be named in the normal fashion:
+dfns can be named in the normal fashion:

 '''

-mean+{(+/ω)÷ρω}
+mean←{(+/ω)÷ρω}

-mean"(2 3)(4 5)
+mean ̈(2 3)(4 5)

 2.5 4.5

 '''

-Dynamic Functions can be defined and used in any context where an APL function may be found, in particular:
+dfns can be defined and used in any context where an APL function may be found, in particular:

-- In immediate execution mode as in the examples above. - Within a defined function or operator. - As the operand of an operator such as each (''). - Within another dynamic function. - The last point means that it is easy to define nested local functions.
+- In immediate execution mode as in the examples above. - Within a defined function or operator. - As the operand of an operator such as each (''). - Within another dfn. - The last point means that it is easy to define nested local functions.